 (d) Any peace officer, as defined in section 144.4803, subdivision 16, may apprehend, hold, transport, quarantine, or isolate a person subject to the order.
 This subdivision is authority to carry out enforcement duties under this section.
-The commissioner or an agent of a local board of health authorized under section 145A.04 shall advise the peace officer on request of protective measures recommended to protect the officer from possible transmission of the communicable disease.
-The peace officer may act upon telephone, facsimile, or other electronic notification of the order from the court, commissioner of health, agent of a local board of health, or commissioner of public safety.
+The commissioner or an agent of a community health board authorized under section 145A.04 shall advise the peace officer on request of protective measures recommended to protect the officer from possible transmission of the communicable disease.
+The peace officer may act upon telephone, facsimile, or other electronic notification of the order from the court, commissioner of health, agent of a community health board, or commissioner of public safety.

 (e) No person may be isolated or quarantined pursuant to an order issued under this subdivision for longer than 21 days without a court hearing under subdivision 3 to determine whether isolation or quarantine should continue.
 A person who is isolated or quarantined may request a court hearing under subdivision 3 at any time before the expiration of the order.